-You’ve heard me say over and over that berries are the best fruit.
-So why didn’t cranberries do better than these others?
-Because it’s not cranberry juice, it’s cranberry cocktail—only 25% juice.
-So it should rightly be way up here, and take the gold.
+You’ve heard me say over and over again that berries are the best fruit.
+So, why didn’t cranberries do better than these others?
+Because it’s not cranberry juice; it’s cranberry cocktail—only 25% juice.
+So, it should rightly be way up here, and take the gold.

 How do you do it without the corn syrup, though?
-You make your own.

-2 cups of water, a handful of frozen cranberries, 8 teaspoons of erythritol, and a hardcore blender.
-When you do that, you don’t end up with 100% juice, you end up with 200% juice.
+You make your own: 2 cups of water, a handful of frozen cranberries, 8 teaspoons of erythritol, and a hardcore blender.
+When you do that, you don’t end up with 100% juice; you end up with 200% juice.

-Let me explain: Here’s the amount of 6 amazing phytonutrients in frozen cranberries, but then you blanch them, throw away all the wonderful solids, clarify it, pasteurize it and you’re left with less than half of the phytonutrients what you started with.
-So even if you found 100% cranberry juice, it would really only be 50% of the whole berry’s phytonutrient power.
+Let me explain.
+Here’s the amount of six amazing phytonutrients in frozen cranberries.
+But then, you blanch them, throw away all the wonderful solids, clarify it, pasteurize it, and you’re left with less than half of the phytonutrients that you started with.
+So, even if you found 100% cranberry juice, it would really be only 50% of the whole berry’s phytonutrient power.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.